shizus/sw_dice_bot/README.md

 ### Text and Image Modes
 - **Text Mode**: Displays roll results in plain text.
 - **Image Mode**: Displays dice rolls as images.
 Images are stored in the `dices/` directory, with a folder for each dice type and its results.
+I'm sorry but, due to copyright considerations, dice images are not included in the repository.
+Please add your own images for the dice results.

 ---